yegor256/blog/_drafts/_threecopies.md

 {% jb_picture_body %}

-The most straight-forward way is to rent a cheap $15/mo server (or use an existing one) and configure Cron to run a custom bash script, which will pull the data from the MySQL database, package it, and upload it to some place where it will be safe, such as Amazon S3
+The most straightforward way is to rent a cheap $15/mo server (or use an existing one) and configure Cron to run a custom bash script, which will pull the data from the MySQL database, package it, and upload it to some place where it will be safe, such as Amazon S3